KETO CRISPY BREAD THAT YOU CAN MAKE AT HOME

 Everyone who leads a low-carb lifestyle knows what I’m talking about when they dream about something crispy to eat as it can be tough to create products that offer that satisfaction.

-The problem with gluten-free is that it lacks gluten which means your alternatives are nut-based for the most part which don’t offer much crisp at all.
+The problem with gluten-free is that it lacks gluten which means your alternatives are nut-based for the most part which doesn’t offer much crisp at all.

 Mrs. CBB has craved crispy anything for years now and we’ve burned our way through many recipe creations trying to crisp items up.